IBM/processmining/README.md

 Check the [list of available process apps](./Process%20Apps/README.md)

+[BAW-IBM-Process-Mining-Assets](./Process%20Apps/BAW-IBM-Process-Mining-Assets/) contains the process app documented and supported in the product.
+I found several issues with clients using this connector/process app, I recommend using [BAW_connector](./BAW_connector/) instead.

 ## Use cases - Examples
 Feel free to create process mining projects from these [examples](./Datasets_usecases/README.md)

 ## Custom Accelerators (public)
 Accelerators are programs used to create the event log from external data sources.
 They include the connection to the data source, the data transformation, and, optionally, the upload of the final CSV into a process mining project.
 Accelerators can be multi-threaded and can provide recovery mechanisms.
 They are helpful when large amounts of data requiring several hours of connection are collected.
-- BAW Accelerator for BPM (no code) : https://github.com/IBM/ibm-process-mining-BAW-accelerator
+- BAW Accelerator for BPM: [code](./BAW_connector/README.md)
 - BAW Accelerator for Case (no code) : https://github.com/MalekJabri/BAWAccelerator

 ## Custom Accelerators (IBM consultants only)